Online Decision Making for Trading Wind Energy: Illustrative examples

 Finally, the last row of Table~\ref{table:toy_smooth_q_evol} presents the $NV^{\rm{oos}}(\%)$ obtained by each implementation with respect to FO.
-In this table, it is clear that $NV^{\rm{oos}}(\%)$ deteriorates when $\alpha$ increases.
-In summary, the smooth approach increasingly dampens the evolution of the decision vector for higher values of $\alpha$ but at the expense of a biased $q_t$ and important economic losses.
-Therefore, we conclude that the smooth approximation does not provide any substantial advantage over the subgradient implementation in this application, given that the producer is neutral to risk and volatility (only concerned with the economic return), and there is no technical constraint that encourage a smooth evolution of $q$.
-As a result of this analysis, we use subgradients to implement the OLNV method throughout the rest of the paper.
+One sees that $NV^{\rm{oos}}(\%)$ deteriorates when $\alpha$ increases.
+The smooth approach increasingly dampens the evolution of the decision vector for higher values of $\alpha$, but at the expense of a biased $q_t$ and with non-negligible economic losses.
+Therefore, the smooth approximation does not provide any substantial advantage over the subgradient implementation in this application, given that the producer is neutral to risk and volatility (only being concerned with expected profits), while there is no technical constraint that encourages a smooth evolution of $q$.
+As a consequence, we will only use subgradients to implement the OLNV method throughout the remainder of the manuscript.